Welcome!

 Are you leaving space for the illustrator to be creative?

-Can you delete any or all of the illustration notes?
+Can you delete any or all illustration notes?
 Trust illustrators to their craft and try not to step in their lane.

 Are you trusting your reader rather than overwriting?
 Remember, a picture book is a balance of the writer, the illustrator, and the readers – each bring something to the experience.